makersacademy/bowling-challenge/README.md

 It uses three classes: Game, Frame and Bonus.

-The Game initialises with a frame class and the number of frames that you wish to play as arguments.
-It defaults to the frame class here.
+The Game initialises with a frame class and the number of frames to be played.
+Either of these defaults can be changed by entering them as arguments: `new Game(frameKlass, gameLength)`.

-The Game class tracks the frame the player is bowling in and calculates the total score of the game.
-It is also responsible for the rules governing when to award a bonus and what type (i.e. by marking a frame as being a "strike" or "spare").
-You could for example, add new rules that awards a special bonus to a player scoring zero in a frame.
+The Game class tracks the frame the player is currently bowling in and passes scores in to that frame.

-The Frame class is responsible for tracking the score of each frame.
+The Frame class is responsible for tracking the score of each frame within its `scoreCard` array.

-Still To Do
+It awards a bonus to a frame when it is complete (i.e. by marking a frame as being a "strike" or "spare").

+Builds
 -----------
 * Use Spies to fully isolate the unit tests
 * Return running total for the game at each frame
+* Extract a 'score calculator' class that returns a total for the finalised frames that are passed in to it.
+* Extract 'bonus award' logic from the Game class to determine the type of bonus on the basis of the frame results passed in to it.
+This would then instantiate the bonus class with the correct number of bowls.